 Community service is an integral part of the Forensic Science Society and all members are highly encouraged to participate.
 Activities, such as mock crime scenes for secondary students and work with the Women's Protective Services, have provided members with exciting educational opportunities to become involved with the community.

-Questions or concerns with regards to the Forensic Science Society may be directed to the current Interim President, Courtney Brown.
+Questions or concerns with regards to the Forensic Science Society may be directed to the current President, Ethan Dodson.

 On October 28, 2017, we assisted with the TTU National Ranching Heritage Center's Junior Rough Riders Fall Corral.
 The event was for children in 1st-5th grade and they were tasked with becoming honorary crime solvers to determine the thief who stole the NRHC's wooden cow herd.
 The event also included participation from the Lubbock Police Department, and the Southwestern Cattle Raisers Association.
 (More pictures to be added!)